sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-json.rst

    :alt: JSONWorkflow
    :width: 100%

-Once the workflow executed successfully the json file will be saved to specified location
+Once the workflow is executed successfully the json file will be saved to specified location.

 .. figure:: ../../_assets/tutorials/read-write/writing-json/4.PNG
    :alt: JSONWorkflow